MewPurPur/GodSVG/CONTRIBUTING.md

 1. Fork the repository.
 2. Create a new branch: `git checkout -b implement-gradients`
 3. Make your modifications, add them with `git add .`
-4. Commit your changes: `git commit -m "Implement linear gradients"`
+4. Commit your changes: `git commit -m "Implement the mask element"`
-5. Push to the branch: `git push origin implement-gradients`
+5. Push to the branch: `git push origin implement-masks`
 6. Create a new pull request with a clear and informative title and describe your changes.

 This is the preferred workflow, but tidiness is not as important as work being done, so feel free to do something different you may be comfortable with.